openedx-unsupported/edx-developer-docs/docs/index.rst

    :widths: auto

    * - :doc:`all_development/roadmap/index`
-     - Getting your device set up for development, testing, and deployment.
+     - Recommended setup for development, testing, and deployment.
    * - :doc:`all_development/common_tech/index`
      - Common elements shared by core platform and extension work.
    * - :doc:`all_development/contributing/index`